jayway/ARKit_Workshop/readme.md

      configuration.planeDetection = .horizontal
     ```

     * Create a class member reference planes which is a dictionary storing key value pairs of SceneKit's PlaneAnchor identifiers (uuidString) and it's nodes.
-Place it alongside where you placed the treeNode reference.
+Place it alongside where you placed the modelNode reference.
 This will hold the reference to all the planes ARKit finds.

     ``` swift
      var planes: [String: SCNNode] = [:]